U.K. Reaches Draft Brexit Deal With EU — But It May Be A Tough Sell

 More: https://t.co/2mQCM04C9T pic.twitter.com/4r9er46Krp

 The status of Northern Ireland has proven to be a particularly thorny element of the Brexit negotiations.
-The region is part of the U.K. — yet at the same time, under the terms of the 20-year-old peace deal known as the Good Friday Agreement, it also shares an open land border with the Republic of Ireland, which just so happens to be an EU member state.
+The region is part of the U.K. — yet under the terms of the 20-year-old peace deal known as the Good Friday Agreement, it also shares an open land border with the Republic of Ireland, which just so happens to be an EU member state.

-Both the U.K. and the EU have agreed that there will be no formal customs duties at that border, though many Brexit supporters reject the idea of placing Northern Ireland under different rules from the rest of the United Kingdom.
+Both the U.K. and the EU have agreed that there will be no formal customs duties at that border, though many Brexit supporters reject the idea of placing Northern Ireland under different rules than the rest of the United Kingdom.

 The matter is all the more difficult for May, whose tenuous governing coalition relies on support from Northern Ireland's Democratic Unionist Party.
-And the leaders of the relatively small party are well aware of their outsized role in negotiations.
+And the leaders of the relatively small party are well-aware of their outsized role in negotiations.

 DUP deputy leader Nigel Dodds noted that he would not make a judgment on the tentative deal until he sees formal details, but as he told local media Tuesday, "if the reports are as we are hearing, then we couldn't possibly vote for that."